Compare fees and exchange rates to get the best deal on your next money transfer to Puerto Rico.

 Use our comparison calculator to assess transfer fees, exchange rates and other details for sending funds to Puerto Rico.
 Note that WorldRemit only does mobile credit top-ups in Puerto Rico, and both MoneyGram and Western Union only send to cash pickup locations.

 Ways to send money to Puerto Rico from Australia

 - Online transfer provider.
-There is a range of money transfer companies out there than can get your money to Puerto Rico safely, whether to a bank account, cash pick-up location or mobile wallet.
+There is a range of money transfer companies out there than can get your money to Puerto Rico safely, whether to a cash pick-up location or mobile wallet.

 - Through your bank.
-Most Australian banks can help you send money to bank accounts in Puerto Rico.
+Not all Australian banks can help with your transfer to Puerto Rico, so it's best to ask.

 - Transfer companies with cash pick-up.
 Funds can be picked up at Western Union and MoneyGram locations throughout the island.

 In an emergency situation, sending money to Puerto Rico can be expensive.
-Bank transfers are not ideal for emergency situations, because of their longer processing times.
+Bank transfers are not ideal for emergency transfers, because of their comparatively longer processing times.

 However, most independent providers allow you to send expedited payments with additional processing fees.
 Using a credit card can also save time, but expect higher fees with some providers for this method of payment.

 What's the difference between sending with a bank and money transfer provider?